-This can be up to three business days after someone sends them to you, or often more quickly with the Faster Payments Service.
+This can be up to three business days after someone sends them to you.
+It’s often quicker with the Faster Payments Service.

 What your bank will do when you receive a payment

-- The amount of the payment
+- the amount of the payment

 Things to look out for on payments into your account